abiduzz420/shlok/README.md

-# shlok (श्लोक): Dependently Typed Functional Language
+# shlok (श्लोक): dependently typed functional language

 The project is in its nascent stage.
 I am currently learning to write, type checker for simply-typed lambda calculus (STLC) 🚧